-The Lung and Respiratory Research Program supports research that will enhance our understanding of the underlying pathophysiology of respiratory disease and of those conditions that compromise respiratory function in dogs.
+The Lung and Respiratory Research Program Area supports research that will enhance our understanding of the underlying pathophysiology of respiratory disease and of those conditions that compromise respiratory function in dogs.
 This program area will support research into the molecular mechanisms that contribute to acute and chronic respiratory morbidity, the pathophysiology of disease, the genetic/epigenetic basis of disease and identification of potential therapeutic drugs that will treat or diminish the symptoms associated with disease.
-Similar to other program areas, systems biology/discovery research will be considered responsive to this RFP; however, collaborative, multi-disciplinary teams of investigators who can approach discovery research from a multi-‘omics’ perspective will be considered more competitive than single discovery research approaches working in isolation.
+Collaborative, multi-disciplinary teams of investigators who can approach discovery research from a multi-‘omics’ perspective are considered more competitive than single discovery research approaches.

-Key canine health problems addressed by this research program include, but are not limited to:
+Key canine health problems addressed by this research program area include, but are not limited to:

 - Brachycephalic Syndrome